bounswe/bounswe2023group2/reports/lab_report_10.md

 ## Progress Summary

 On the Backend, we have worked on annotations.
-Implemented file upload and email verification feature, and fixed a couple of apis. we have progress on action and recurrence, its development takes time since we need to do some research to implement.
+Implemented file upload and email verification feature, fixed a couple of apis. we have progresses on action and recurrence, its development takes time since we need to do some research to implement.

 On the Frontend, we have:
 - translated the site to Turkish and English.